 This test more accurately reveals what the plant can actually utilize from the soil.
 This was the test Dr. Reams used to see what he was looking at.
 What was Dr. Reams really looking to see with this test?
 Nutrients that are biologically active.
 This test closely relates to the visual symptoms plants display.
 Plants may be grown directly above limestone bed but show a calcium deficiency.
 The Morgan test picks this up and shows a low reading of biologically calcium even though there is plenty of calcium in the soil.

 Through out the years the weak acid test has stood the test of time and it has produced brilliant results.
 Dr. Reams built on this test and determined the ideal nutrient levels and ratios that we use today as benchmarks.
 When the soil is balanced according to the available nutrients it produces an abundance of high-quality produce.

 Take a sample by digging a vertical hole to a depth of 6 inches.
 Take an even slice off the side from top to bottom with a clean spade and put into a clean bucket.
 Take several samples like this throughout the garden or field.
 Once all samples are collected, mix soil thoroughly and take out 1 1/2 cups of soil.
 Soil may be submitted in soil sample bags or plastic Ziploc bags.
 Include a completed Garden Soil Test Order Form or Field Data Sheet.

 The lab only needs 1 1/2 cups of soil per sample!

-Note: International Ag Labs is no longer able to accept foreign soils due to soil permit expiration.
+Note: International Ag Labs is no longer able to accept foreign soils (exception is Canadian Soil--see below) due to soil permit expiration.
 We are very sorry for any inconvenience this may cause.

 Question: What is the best time to take a soil sample?